athpud/root_anom/README.md

 ### Using this Python codebase
 1. Clone this repo locally to your computer.
 The data used in this repository (located in: root_anom/data) is limited in scope and anonomyzed for this demonstration.
-2. Via Anaconda, create a environment, activate said environment, and then download all the required packages listed in the requirements.txt via ```pip3 install -r requirements.txt```
+2. Via Anaconda, create a conda environment, activate said environment, and then download all the required packages listed in the requirements.txt via ```pip3 install -r requirements.txt```
 3. Activate the dashboard via ```streamlit run root_anom_dash.py```